-It was a LONG day, but since I was able to take the exams at a testing center 5 minutes from my home, I was able to recharge a bit for a lunch break after the IDFX before diving back in for the IDPX.
+It was a LONG day, but since I was able to take the exams at a testing center 5 minutes from my home, I could recharge a bit for a lunch break after the IDFX before diving back in for the IDPX.

 My Baby and the Post-Exam Blur

 After the exams, I had a good feeling about the PRAC.
-I had finished everything in time, and could only think of a few minor details that I might have missed.
-The IDFX and IDPX were a different story!
+I had finished everything in time and could only think of a few minor details that I might have missed.
+However, the IDFX and IDPX were a different story!
 I had NO clue how I did on the exam.
-I'm not good with standardized testing and there are no opportunities to know how you are doing as you go, so I left feeling unsure.
+I'm not good with standardized testing, and there are no opportunities to know how you are doing as you go, so I left feeling unsure.

 Soon it was time to welcome our baby into the world.
 I almost immediately forgot about my studying and test-taking experience.
 Because of this, I can't remember how long it took to get the results, but I remember getting them earlier than I expected.
 You can also access your results online.

 Hooray!
-I'm a Certified Designer (and a Mom!)
+I'm an NCIDQ Certified Designer (and a Mom!)

-My daughter was born about a week late, and 2 weeks after I took the IDFX and IDPX exams.
+My daughter was born about a week late and two weeks after I took the IDFX and IDPX exams.
 Talk about a life-changing spring season!

 All in all, working with Lisa and the rest of the Qpractice family was one of the best investments I could have made for my career as an interior designer and educator.

 I like to set my own pace and be in control of my schedule.
 Qpractice allowed me to do this while providing me with the guidance I needed to pass the exams.
-The content, study groups, and flexibility gave me the confidence and accountability I needed to succeed.
+In addition, the content, study groups, and flexibility gave me the confidence and accountability I needed to succeed.